18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-1-important-aspects/index.md

 ## Structured vs. Unstructured data

-When the data schema evolved and the number of possible data sources expanded, companies just store all data in a data lake so to not have to deal with schema changes.
+When the data schema evolved and the number of possible data sources expanded, companies just store all data in a data lake to not have to deal with schema changes.
 This process of loading data into storage first then processing it later is sometimes called ELT (extract, load, transform).

 As data keeps on growing and companies switch to running applications on the cloud and infrastructures become standardized, data structures also become standardized, which makes some companies store data in a structured way.